nickwallen/metron-ui-blog/README.md

 ![](images/setup-squid-index.gif)

-1. Login to your Kibana user interface and then click on `Settings`, then `Indices`.
+1. Login to your Kibana user interface and then click on 'Settings', then 'Indices'.

 2. A text field will prompt for the name of the index.
 Type `squid*` within the text field.
 Every hour or day, depending on the specific configuration, a new Squid index will be created.
 Using this pattern will match against all Squid indices for all time periods.